Thue77/Apache_infrastructure/README.md

 Hudi is not added beforehand, but is downloaded as part of the initiation of the sparkSession in [hudi_test](/src/jupyter/hudi_test.ipynb)

 ### Apache Superset
-When connecting Trino to Superset use the following url for local docker instances trino://trino@host.docker.internal:8080/<name of catalog>
+When connecting Trino to Superset use the following url for local docker instances trino://trino@host.docker.internal:8080/<name of catalog>.
+If running from something like gitpod the uri should be trino://trino@trino-coordinator:8080/<name of catalog>

 ### Apache Airflow
 When the container is created a connection called "spark_conn" should be created and it should contain information on the jars to be installed.
 Below is an example: